-In this way, MoneyWell allows you to allocate money into buckets for monthly expenses like groceries, car payments, rent, insurance and dining out.
+MoneyWell is a personal finance app that allows you to allocate money into buckets for monthly expenses like groceries, car payments, rent, insurance and dining out.
 Once the money has been spent, the bucket tips over.
 This is a nice way to visualize your spending and helps you keep track of where your money goes.

 The MoneyWell method of money management is straightforward:

 - Fill your expense buckets when you get paid.

 - Stop spending when your buckets tip over.

 You spend only as much as you put into each spending envelope.
 If a bucket has a positive amount next to it, you can spend that money.
 If it’s empty or negative, you have to fill it before you can spend from that money category.

 If you need more money for a specific expense, you can take it from another envelope, but the idea is to help you stay within your predetermined spending plan.

 The key to financial freedom is to eliminate debt and increase savings.
 To do this with MoneyWell, you create a Debt Repayment bucket and a Savings bucket.
 Each pay period, you set aside a portion of your income for debt and another amount for savings.